 - (1) Use special care when operating on ramps, inclines, and uneven areas.
 Travel slowly.
 Travel straight up and down.
 Do not turn or drive at an angle across an incline or ramp.
 Do not attempt to operate on grades in excess of those specified and/or recommended by the manufacturer. - (2) When the truck is loaded, travel with the load upgrade.
-When the truck is empty, travel with lifting mechanism(mast) downgrade. - (3) Always brake with the right foot pedal(Not with the inching pedal) when travelling down incline.
+When the truck is empty, travel with lifting mechanism (mast) downgrade. - (3) Always brake with the brake switch when travelling down incline.